rgasch/illuminate-collection-extended/README.md

 ## Installation

-The preferred method of installation is via [Composer][].
+The preferred method of installation is via Composer.
 Run the following command to install the package and add it as a requirement to your project's `composer.json`: